 are doing a fundraiser for a charity in your area, please register the

-office.
+event with the national office if your chapter does not have its own 501(c)3 status.
 This will allow donors to receive a tax break and protect your

 Summer Cooking Camp